xcist/documentation/Subscribe-to-our-blog.md

 # Our blog

-We will make periodic announcements about our progress [here](https://github.com/xcist/documentation/_posts).
+We will make periodic announcements about our progress [here](https://github.com/xcist/documentation/tree/master/_posts).

-To "subscribe", simply "watch" that folder for updates.
+To "subscribe", simply "watch" this repository for updates.